lpurdy01/crypto-knowledge-map/notes/What_is_a_DEX.md

 3["What are Markets"]-->0{"What is a DEX"}
 4["What is an Exchange"]-->0{"What is a DEX"}
 0{"What is a DEX"}-->5["What are Stablecoins"]
+click 1 "../What_is_a_Wallet" "What is a Wallet" click 2 "../How_Supply_and_Demand_Works" "How Supply and Demand Works" click 3 "../What_are_Markets" "What are Markets" click 4 "../What_is_an_Exchange" "What is an Exchange" click 5 "../What_are_Stablecoins" "What are Stablecoins"
 ```